Daymien24/Weather-app/README.md

 # Weather app
-Weather app using opeanweather API data.
+Weather app using opeanweather API data with tkinter GUI.
 Avaiable in polish and english version.